-Synthetic poly-L-lactic acid, also known as Sculptra, is a synthetic, though biocompatible, material, obtained from natural sources.
+Synthetic poly-L-lactic acid, also known as Sculptra, is a synthetic, though biocompatible, material obtained from natural sources.
 Sculptra is different from other fillers in that results are not immediate, but rather take time to see.
-Sculptra works well to treat skin folds, indented chin, hollowed cheeks, and sunken eyes.
+Sculptra works well to treat skin folds, indented chin, hollowed cheeks, and volume loss.
 Results are long-lasting, sometimes up to two years.

 Initially, you may require several treatments to obtain a fully satisfactory outcome.
 You must then follow up with maintenance treatments in order to continue to enjoy these results.

 Radiesse (formerly Radiance) is a biocompatible, non-toxic, non-allergenic filler that reduces the appearance of wrinkles and skin folds around the mouth and nose, and fills certain scars.
 Popular for its long-lasting results, Radiesse benefits should be evident for two years or more.